 Tip: Small towns tend to offer parks that have slides, swing sets, teeter-totters, and more equipment that has a nostalgic feel where each probably has countless stories from years past.
 Check out the park on Parshall St. in Oakley.

 Hop off M-52 and take the self-guided walking tour through the heart of Manchester.
 You will pass by Dairy Queen on Main Street, where the town got its start, along with several historic churches, buildings, and homes.

 The oldest continuously running theater in Michigan is The Croswell Opera House in Adrian, so go exploring or even take in a show.
 You can’t go to Chelsea, without checking out the Chelsea Milling Company, home to Jiffy Mixes.
 Plant tours are offered daily.

 Other historic spots that will capture the eye are the Romanesque town hall in Stockbridge and the Quaker Oats and Coca-Cola murals in the heart of Owosso that have a vintage that is quite intriguing.

-Enjoy a morning coffee at Zuo Zuo’s Cafe in Chelsea, and then walk down the street for an apple fritter and long john donut at the Chelsea Bakery.
-If you are looking for a full course breakfast, visit Tammy’s Bakery & Cafe in Perry.
+If you are looking for a full-course breakfast, visit Tammy’s Bakery & Cafe in Perry.
 Make sure to ask for some house-made jam to go with your thick toast, which you can also buy to take home.